mnotgod96/AppAgent/README.md

 ### 🔍 Step 3.
 Exploration Phase

-Our paper proposed a novel solution that involves two phases, exploration and deployment, to turn GPT-4V into a capable agent that can help users operate their Android phones when a task is given.
+Our paper proposed a novel solution that involves two phases, exploration, and deployment, to turn GPT-4V into a capable agent that can help users operate their Android phones when a task is given.
 The exploration phase starts with a task given by you, and you can choose to let the agent either explore the app on its own or learn from your demonstration.
-In both cases, the agent generates documentations for elements interacted during the exploration/demonstration and saves them for use in the deployment phase.
+In both cases, the agent generates documentation for elements interacted during the exploration/demonstration and saves them for use in the deployment phase.

 #### Option 1: Autonomous Exploration